joelchelliah/dotfiles/README.md

 ## Setting up a new Mac
-Essential apps, preferences and default settings for getting started on a new Mac.
+My apps, preferences and default settings for getting started on a new Mac.

 ### Install software (from App store)
 - Alfred